segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Step 2d: Configure the event

-Once you select an action, Segment will attempt to automatically configure the data fields that will be sent to the destination.
+After you select an action, Segment attempts to automatically configure the data fields that will be sent to the destination.
 You can review and adjust these settings before enabling this event.
 - Enrich event (optional)
 - Map event
 - Test event (optional)